-To shell, snap its stem end towards string side and pull all along the length of the bean to remove the string.
-Split open and remove the beans with the help of fingertips (thumb).
+To shell, snap its stem end towards the string side and pull all along the length of the bean to remove the string.
+Split open and extract the kernels with the help of fingertips and thumb.
 Drop them into boiling salted water for about 1 minute.
-Drain water and plunge them in ice water.
+Drain water and plunge them into ice water.

 Here are some serving tips: